 Virginia Apgar was a female doctor who graduated in 1933 from the College of Physicians and Surgeons at Columbia University, specializing in anesthesia.
 Apgar helped improve mother and infant mortality by providing a score for assessing the need for intervention for mothers and newborns.
-The Apgar score continues to be used today to evaluate how to treat infants within hours of birth.
+We still use the Apgar score today to evaluate how to treat infants within hours of birth.

 Joycelyn Elders was the first Black female doctor to become surgeon general of the United States in 1993.
 She graduated with an MD from the University of Arkansas Medical School in 1960 as the only woman in her class.
-In 1987, she was chosen to lead the Arkansas Department of Health, which led to her appointment as surgeon general.
+In 1987, she led the Arkansas Department of Health, leading to her appointment as surgeon general.

 Susan La Flesche Picotte

 Susan La Flesche Picotte was the first Native American doctor in the United States and graduated from the Woman’s Medical College of Pennsylvania in 1889.
 After completing medical school, she returned to her home, the Omaha Reservation, to serve as a doctor for the Office of Indian Affairs.
 She was eventually able to build a hospital for the Omaha reservation.

 Getty Cori was born in Prague and graduated from the Medical School of the German University of Prague in 1920.
 After graduating, she emigrated to the United States with her husband, Carl, and settled in St. Louis, Missouri.
 As husband and wife, Getty and Carl collaborated on their research and studied how sugar and insulin work.